On This Page

 Tularemia or "rabbit fever"

-Some serious information about fleas:
+Important information about fleas:

 The most important thing to know about fleas is that for every adult flea you find on your pet, there will be hundreds of larvae, thousands of pupae, and many thousands of eggs lying hidden in your home and/or yard.